chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 ### Allow access from nextcloud sync apps (configure nextcloud so it *knows* you are using HTTPS)

-The reverse proxy requires the following amendments to the config file otherwise the desktop and mobile sync apps do not work (plus the server will also be blind t.
+The reverse proxy requires the following amendments to the config file otherwise the desktop and mobile sync apps do not work.

 Log into the console for the nextcloud container through portainer.